 Accra today is simply throttled with huge traffic everyday.
 As a result, both passengers and drivers burn with stress every single day.
 And this situation is going to be with us unless the Mallam Road which connects all the way to Tetteh Quashie Interchange and continues from Ghana Standards Board through Adenta is complete.
 Anybody who has taken public transport from Kaneshie to either Cape Cost or from Tema to Takoradi can attest to the fact that sitting in that huge slow moving traffic is not funny at all.
 As a result, when the drivers pass Kasoa all what they tend to do is to make up for the lost time they spent in traffic by making unnecessary and dangerous over takings without considering the consequences.

 Anybody who has traveled on that road can attest to what I am saying.
 I am not making this issue up.
-Its simply the truth.
-The spate of the serious accidents that we have witnessed and continues to witness on the Kasoa/Cape Coast road is largely due to careless driving and not due to any perceived juju by some politicians or some Ghanaians.
+It's simply the truth.
+The spate of the serious accidents that we have witnessed and continue to witness on the Kasoa/Cape Coast road is largely due to careless driving and not due to any perceived juju by some politicians or some Ghanaians.
 Period.

 This is not to deny any Ghanaian the right to pray to God for road safety.
 But I was struck and dumfounded when Mrs. Gifty Afenyi-Dadzie who has the penchant to glow in the spotlight when she gets the least opportunity, organized an intercessory prayer with her Aglow International Ministries for the nation following the recent wave of road accidents.